Last update: Sept.4, 2022.

-2. Where To Camp/Find A Room Along The Ottawa:
+2. Where To Camp Or Find A Room Along The Ottawa:

 Finding decent campsites can be a bit of a problem.
-The closer you get to Ottawa the more likely the land is privately owned and already has a camp, cottage or house on it.
-However, there are still places to pitch a tent – and in some cases, take a room for the night.
+The closer you get to Ottawa, the more likely the land is privately owned and already has a camp, cottage or house.
+However, there are still places to pitch a tent – and sometimes, take a room for the night.

 - Petawawa – Black Bear Beach Campground

 - Pembroke – Riverside Park in Pembroke – 961 Pembroke Street West